rweigel/treeify/README.md

-Browser

-Open index.htm in browser

-Command Line

-npm install

-Convert array with delmited strings into a JSON object. node treeify_test.js
+Convert array with delmited strings into a JSON object: node treeify_demo.js

-Extract URLs from an XML or HTML file and group by key/value node group_test.js
+Convert array with URLs into a JSON object: node group_demo.js